Indirect Communication - Who is Smart Now!

 = The heater boiler not boiled, was picked (slang)

-You just pointed to the one thing that I am not good at.
+= You pointed to the one thing I am not good at, find someone else

 You have done a good job - Gou Nien Jaza, Kvaa Kvaa Xiao

 = Dog chasing a duck, kvaa-kvaa

 = This is fantastic!
 It's enough to say just GouNienJaza, listeners know the second part and may respond and say it out loud together.
 At least Chinese say it in their minds and feel happy, united.

 4. Idea is fully clear - Xiao Chun Ban Doufu, Yi Qing Er Bai

 = Spring onion mixed with tofu, clear green and white

 = Pretty clear, no problem with this!
 This proverb was used by former Chinese Premier Zhou Enlai.
 His other famous saying was "When you are drinking the water, don't forget who did the well".

 Snake: Overdo - Hua She Tian Zu